josemartin357/ticket-refactoring/README.md

 # ticket-refactoring
-ticket to refactor front end of Horiseon
+ticket to refactor front end of Horiseon; goal is to make it more accessible.